CorentinWicht/GFPPeaks/README.md

 ![](tools/screenshots/ProcessingMode.png)

 You can choose between a semi-automated or manual processing modes. \
-The semi-automated method looks for the GFP peak inside each component's upper and lower bounds as defined in chapter **XXX**, see chapter **XXX** for an example of the window. \
+The semi-automated method looks for the GFP peak inside each component's upper and lower bounds as defined in [Chapter 7](#7-erp-components-definition), *see* [Chapter 8.1](#81-main-window) *for an example of the main GFP Peaks window.* \
-The manual method requires you to enter manually the GFP peaks for each files (identified for e.g. with CARTOOL) in the table detailed in chapter **XXX**.
+The manual method requires you to enter manually the GFP peaks for each files (identified for e.g. with CARTOOL) in the table detailed in [Chapter 8.2](#82-data-table).

 ### 3. Design Definition